 – Nevada Revised Statute section 205.4629 “Vulnerable person” defined.

-– Nevada Revised Statute section 205.463 Obtaining and using personal identifying information of another person to harm or impersonate person, to obtain certain nonpublic records or for other unlawful purpose; penalties; rebuttable inference that possessor of personal identifying informa-tion intended to unlawfully use such information.
+– Nevada Revised Statute Section 205.463 Obtaining and using personal identifying information of another person to harm or impersonate person, to obtain certain nonpublic records or for another unlawful purpose; penalties; the rebuttable inference that possessor of personal identifying information intended to unlawfully use such information.

-– Nevada Revised Statute section 205.464 Obtaining, using, possessing or selling personal identifying information for unlawful purpose by public officer or public employee; penalties; re-buttable inference that possessor of personal identifying information intended to unlawfully use such information.
+– Nevada Revised Statute Section 205.464 Obtaining, using, possessing or selling personal identifying information for the unlawful purpose by the public officer or public employee; penalties; the rebuttable inference that possessor of personal identifying information intended to unlawfully use such information.

-– Nevada Revised Statute section 205.465 Possession or sale of document or personal identifying information to establish false status or identity; penalties; rebuttable inference that possessor of personal identifying information intended to unlawfully use such information.
+– Nevada Revised Statute Section 205.465 Possession or sale of a document or personal identifying information to establish false status or identity; penalties; the rebuttable inference that possessor of personal identifying information intended to unlawfully use such information.

 – Nevada Revised Statute section 205.46515 Capturing, storing, reading, retaining, using or disclosing information from radio frequency identification document of another person; penalty.